-Omega-3 fatty acids are crucial to maintaining healthy skin, and fish are loaded with them—especially tuna and salmon.
+Omega-3 fatty acids are crucial to maintaining healthy skin [source], and fish are loaded with them—especially tuna and salmon.
 Our skin cells are surrounded by fatty, protective membranes, and omega-3s are essential to supporting these cells.
-To help you get started on the omega-3 journey, here are 25 wonderful salmon recipes to browse.

 4. Red fruits + vegetables

-Here’s another example of how the rainbow of foods play different roles in our health.
-Red vegetables in particular contain the antioxidant lycopene, which essentially acts as a natural sunblock and collagen booster.
-So next time you’re prepping for a trip to the grocery store, mark foods like peppers, tomatoes, and strawberries on your shopping list.
+Here’s another example of how the rainbow of foods plays different roles in our health.
+In particular, red vegetables contain the antioxidant lycopene, which essentially acts as a natural sunblock and collagen booster [source].

-Soybeans (actually, all soy products and root vegetables) contain hyaluronic acid that works to keep your skin hydrated, plump, and firm.
-And when skin is well-hydrated, it’s easier to prevent fine lines and wrinkles.
-Beans are one of the most important ingredients to encourage cell proliferation, and are delicious in many recipes, like our white bean vegetable soup or black bean pecan burgers.
+Soybeans (actually, all soy products and root vegetables) contain hyaluronic acid that works to keep your skin hydrated, plump, and firm [source].
+And when the skin is well-hydrated, it’s easier to prevent fine lines and wrinkles.
+Beans are delicious in many recipes, like our white bean vegetable soup or black bean pecan burgers.

 Lemons, oranges, limes, and grapefruit are all great ingredients for our skin’s health.
-From acne to dark spot treatment, they can surely work against virtually any skin concern, including decreasing collagen.
-By converting amino acids to collagen, dosing up on vitamin C can naturally improve your skin’s texture.
-How does 11 upgraded lemonade recipes sound to boost your collagen?
+From acne to dark spot treatment, they can protect against virtually any skin concern, including decreasing collagen.

 A perfect additive to smoothies and salads, flaxseeds are a great source of fiber and skin-friendly omega-3 fatty acids.
-Our bodies can’t produce it, so it’s important that we eat plenty of foods with omega-3 fatty acids like flaxseeds.
-Check out our strawberries n’ cream smoothie bowl to deliciously enjoy this important ingredient.
+Our bodies can’t produce these guys, so it’s important that we eat plenty of foods with omega-3 fatty acids like flax, hemp, and chia seeds.

 10. Dark, leafy greens

-Soy-containing foods are excellent options for boosting our skin’s collagen production—including cheese (hallelujah!).
-Soy contains a plant hormone called genistein, which increases collagen, strengthens skin, and blocks enzymes that can age skin.
-For a healthy dose of soy, try our chocolate chip banana muffins, made from dairy-free yogurt.47
+Soy-containing foods are excellent options for boosting our skin’s collagen production [source].
+Soy contains a plant hormone called genistein, which increases collagen, strengthens skin, and blocks enzymes that can age skin [source].
+For a healthy dose of soy, try our chocolate chip banana muffins made from dairy-free soy yogurt.